Pentagon chief calls for ‘new vision’ for American defense

-In his first major speech as Pentagon chief, Lloyd Austin today called for developing a “new vision” for American defense in the face of emerging cyber and space threats and the prospect of fighting bigger wars.
+In his first major speech as Pentagon chief, Lloyd Austin on Friday called for developing a “new vision” for American defense in the face of emerging cyber and space threats and the prospect of fighting bigger wars.

 Reflecting President Joe Biden’s promise to put diplomacy first in dealing with foreign policy problems, Austin said the military should provide leverage that diplomats can use to prevent conflict.
-His comments at Pearl Harbor suggested a contrast with what critics call the militarization of U.S. foreign policy in recent decades.
+His comments suggested a contrast with what critics call the militarization of U.S. foreign policy in recent decades.

 “U.S. military isn’t meant to stand apart, but to buttress U.S. diplomacy and advance a foreign policy that employs all of our instruments of national power,” Austin said.